Best Oracle Client 2026

 5. DataGrip — Best Oracle client for JetBrains users

-Platforms: macOS, Windows, Linux | Pricing: Paid subscription (~$229/year individual) | Oracle Client required: No (Thin via JDBC)
+Platforms: macOS, Windows, Linux | Pricing: Free for non-commercial use; paid subscription for commercial use | Oracle Client required: No (Thin via JDBC)

 6. PL/SQL Developer (Allround Automations) — Best specialized PL/SQL IDE

-Platforms: Windows only | Pricing: Paid (~$216 single user, perpetual) | Oracle Client required: Yes
+Platforms: Windows only | Pricing: Paid (perpetual single-user license) | Oracle Client required: Yes

 PL/SQL Developer is a Windows-only IDE laser-focused on Oracle PL/SQL.
 It has an excellent debugger, profiler, and test-runner tuned specifically for PL/SQL packages, procedures, and functions.
 If PL/SQL development is your entire job and you are on Windows, it is a strong choice.
 It requires Oracle Instant Client and does not run on Mac or Linux.